 What dose is used?

-- For diarrhea in people taking antibiotics: 250-500 mg of Saccharomyces boulardii two to four times a day for up to 2 weeks is most commonly used.
+- For diarrhea in people taking antibiotics: 250-500 mg of Saccharomyces boulardii taken 2-4 times daily for up to 2 weeks is most commonly used.
 In most cases, daily doses do not exceed 1000 mg daily.